 Olivia moved in front of her to look her over.
 Leila glanced away.
 It was painful even to look at that female.

-“I bet you’re happy you won’t have to go through another Blood moon alone,” Cecilia spoke cheerfully as she idly fiddled with the fabric from the other side of her.
+“I bet you’re happy you won’t have to go through another Blood moon alone,” Cecilia spoke cheerfully as she idly fiddled with strands of Leila’s loose hair from the other side of her.
+Leila had to forcibly restrain herself from snapping at her.
+Her wolf didn’t want her touching her.

 Leila started to feel claustrophobic.